joshbegley/executive-order-watch/README.md

-# executive-order-watch
-Notifies slack channel when Executive Order page is updated on Whitehouse.gov
+Automatically notifies slack channel when executive order page is updated on whitehouse.gov